How Does Click Forensics Work?

 Click forensics sounds sophisticated and boring?
 OK, I get it.
 But how about if I told you that 30% of your ads budget is being wasted by not having click forensics, does that sound like a "juicy enough" subject?

 In pay-per-click advertising, the truths we hold evident and have to adapt to are the following:

 One, Google reigns over digital marketing, pay-per-click included.

-Two, here’s no such thing as a “successful campaign” without precisely defined goals.
+Two, there is no such thing as a “successful campaign” without precisely defined goals.

 Three, everyone will deal with invalid or fraudulent clicks.

-Google Ads is arguably the best PPC platform there is, so you’re probably already on it.
+Google Ads is arguably the best PPC platform there is, so if your reading this you’re probably already on it.
 You can easily set a goal for a campaign if you think about the reason why you planned to launch it.

 What Is Click Forensics?

 Click forensics isn’t nearly as exciting as the forensic work you can see on TV.
 And the forensic work you can see on TV isn’t the most exciting part of police work, either.